 To retain its competitive position, the company invests heavily in advertising, which it can do thanks to its financial strength.

 P&G’s advertising spending in recent years is as follows:

 - 2017 advertising expense of $7.1 billion

 P&G also invests nearly $2 billion each year in research and development.
-R&D fuels product innovation, while advertising helps market new products and gain share.
+This investment is a competitive advantage for P&G; R&D fuels product innovation, while advertising helps market new products and gain share.